malikdunston/accordion/readme.md

 	-	addeventlistener vs onclick: https://stackoverflow.com/questions/6348494/addeventlistener-vs-onclick
+		-	addeventlisteners cascade, onclicks do not, basically...

 	-	Hoisting Explained by 5-minute web dev: https://www.youtube.com/watch?v=AplVrrwY1TI&t=123s
 		-	notes:
+			-	You don't really need to hoist stuff unless you just want to organize your functions at the end/bottom of the page.
+				-	"no reason to make things more confusing than they need to be."
+			-	undeclared assignments are in the global scope.
+				-	example:

+					function hey(){
+						thisVar = "Hello I'm ";
+						var newVar = thisVar + "Malik";
+						return newVar;
+					}
+					console.log(hey());

 			-	execution phase vs compile phase.
+				-	var declarations are STORED IN MEMORY during compile.
 				-	var declarations are hoisted during compile, but not assignments...
 					example: